 Normal point expiration – 2 years

-Points Expiration: To provide you ample time to redeem Marriott Bonvoy Points, the expiration of Points is paused until March 31, 2022.
-At that time, your Points will only expire if your Account has been inactive for at least 24 months.
+To provide you ample time to redeem Marriott Bonvoy Points, the expiration of Points is paused until December 31, 2022.
+At that time, your Marriott Bonvoy Points will only expire if your Account has been inactive for at least 24 months.

 IHG